lk-umw-cpsc/gwyneth/README.md

   7) Login with Username = Password = Admin7037806282 to get full administrative access to Homebase on your server.

-Usage: Homebase can run stand-alone on a MAMP server such as this one, or it can be embedded in a Web page inside an "iFrame" such as the one shown at https://npfi.org/homebase-demo/.
+**Usage**: Homebase can run stand-alone on a MAMP server such as this one, or it can be embedded in a Web page inside an "iFrame" such as the one shown at https://npfi.org/homebase-demo/.